JoyeBright/UPVC-Price-Calculator/README.md

 # UPVC-Price-Calculator
-The simple UPVC doors and windows price calculator
+The simple UPVC doors and windows price calculator based on wxPython GUI